Deutsche Schule Istanbul: History

-In 1974, a sports hall only for the use of female students was built.
+A female-only sports hall was built in 1974.
 The next year, some renovations and expansions were made for the sports hall of the male students.
-By 1976, Turkish students were being allowed to take a matriculation exam in order to get the Abitur diploma.
-In 1979, folk dance groups of the school made a trip to Germany and the next year, a group of Turkish students made a trip to Germany for the first time.
-By the 1985-86 education year, a student exchange program was started between Germany and Turkey.
+By 1976, Turkish students were allowed to take a matriculation exam in order to get the Abitur diploma.
+In 1979, folk dance groups of the school made a trip to Germany, and the next year a group of Turkish students made a trip to Germany for the first time.
+By the 1985-86 education year, a student exchange program started between Germany and Turkey.
 Before the start of the 1989-90 education year, an informatics laboratory was established.

 The Istanbul Chief Public Prosecutor's Office started an investigation about a corruption scandal in 2015, after a claim was made by the new board of the school accusing a group of 20 former board members and staff.
 Defendants were charged by malfeasance in office, malpractice, and embezzlement in 2013.
 These claims were announced publicly after the new board gets in charge.
 According to the allegement made by the Federal Foreign Office, board members stole €1,922,047 and ₺2,155,246 from the school.

 Organizational structure and education

 The school is responsible to both the Federal Ministry of Education and Research of Germany and the Ministry of National Education of Turkey.
 It is administrated by the board of the Deutsche Schule Istanbul Administration Association (Turkish: İstanbul Özel Alman Lisesi İdare Derneği, German: Verein zum Betrieb der Deutschen Schule Istanbul) and the principal of the school is affiliated with the board.

 Students take five years of high school education, including one year of preparatory education.
 Mediums of instruction are in German, English and Turkish.
 Student can also take elective French course.

 Every alumni of the high school gets a regular high school diploma and a Deutsches Sprachdiplom document.
 They also have the opportunity to take the matriculation exam to get an Abitur diploma which allows them to apply for any university in Austria, Germany or Switzerland.
 Deutsche Schule Istanbul is among two educational institutes in Turkey that has rights to give the diploma along with the Istanbul High School.
 Every year, at least one alumni with Abitur diploma gets a scholarship of German Academic Exchange Service to study in Germany.
 In addition to this, since 2001, the board of the school gives a scholarship every year to one alumni which has passed the Abitur examination.

-In the education year of 2016-17, the school had 640 students and 87 educators (51 German, 36 Turkish).
+In the education year of 2016–17, the school had 640 students and 87 educators (51 German, 36 Turkish).